F1 Monaco Grand Prix: Complete Guide

-Here’s a guide to the differences between the grandstand areas.
+Here’s a guide to the differences between the grandstand areas and another opinion, complete with videos for each section.
 Whichever grandstand seat you get, bear in mind that you’ll be either on a bench or a backless seat, so you might want to bring a cushion, earplugs, water (but not in glass), and snacks.
 None of the seats have shade, so bring a hat and sunscreen.
 Keep in mind that bulky items like overnight bags and suitcases are not allowed in the Grandstands and there are no lockers for you to stash your stuff.

-If you have bought a 2 day or 3 day ticket for the same grandstand, or Gold and Silver packages, you will qualify for a pit lane walk on Friday.
+If you have bought a 2 day or 3 day ticket for the same grandstand, or Gold and Silver packages, you will qualify for a pit lane walk.
 Check with circuit representatives on the day and be advised that there will be a long queue.

 This is the most social option.
 The Paddock Club has multiple areas where you can lounge, snack, and mingle with other guests.
 Located in the Monaco port, the Paddock Club is close to the Pit Lane.
 While the views aren’t as good as other options (you can only see one bend), tickets include Pit Lane passes, giving you the opportunity to meet the drivers, and the hospitality suite offers bottomless champagne, gourmet luncheons, and F1 earplugs.
 Tickets to the Paddock Club & Pit Lane cost a minimum of €6,700 per person.